cgloeckner/racods-lair/README.md

 This repository contains the major game mod data for [Racod's Lair](http://www.indiedb.com/games/racods-lair/).
 More information can be found in the [SFML forum](http://en.sfml-dev.org/forums/index.php?topic=16367.0) and at [Spieleprogrammierer.de](https://www.spieleprogrammierer.de/12-projektvorstellungen-und-stellenangebote/23552-racod-s-lair-ein-coop-dungeoncrawler).
 You can follow Racod's Lair on [Twitter](http://www.twitter.com/racodslair) and [Facebook](http://www.facebook.com/racodslair).

+## Issue

+I'm using the issue functionality to track all reported issues related to the game or its content data.
+Feel free to join the discussion!

 ## Licence

 "Racod's Lair" is licenced under CC BY-NC 4.0 with attribution to Christian Glöckner.
 See https://creativecommons.org/licenses/by-nc-sa/4.0/ for more information about the licence details.
 All game resources, except the provided fonts, are part of "Racod's Lair" under the mentioned licence.